 The Company's financial instruments have been classified as follows under IFRS:

-- Cash: amortized cost.
+- Cash and cash equivalents: amortized cost.

 - Receivables: amortized cost.

 - Accounts payable and accrued liabilities: amortized cost.

 The types of financial risk exposure and the way in which such exposure is managed by the Company is as follows:

 Credit Risk